 Compositional modeling platform, Carbone is designed to be used for more advanced applications in reservoir, production and flow assurance domains.

 These include constructing a field or asset scale unified EoS model, wax, asphaltene and hydrate studies, compositional gradient calculations, fluid separation and mixing, miscibility pressure calculations and

-With speed and ease of use at its core, processes such as phase envelope generation, flash results and model comparison are automatically performed for any fluid and synchronized with fluid editing.
+With speed and ease of use at its core, processes such as fluid and lab data QC, phase envelope generation, flash results and model comparison are automatically performed for any fluid.